joaomh/xgboost-catboost-lgbm/README.md

 # GBMs
 The Gradient Boosting Machines algorithm works by optimizing any given differentiable loss function, using gradient descent [3].

-We can write de GBM model as
+We can write the GBM model as

 $$F_M(x) = F_0(x) + \sum_{m=1}^MF_m(x)$$

 $ \beta_mh(x; a_m)$ are the base functions learners, where $\beta_m$ is the weight, and $a_m$ the parameters of the learner $h$.
-And we have a loss function $L(y_i,F_m(x_i))$, so we would like to find all optimal values of this parameters that would minimize this loss funciton.
+We have a loss function $L(y_i,F_m(x_i))$, so we would like to find all optimal values of these parameters that would minimize this loss function.

 $$\{\beta_m,\alpha_m\}_1^M = {\arg\min}_{\{\beta'_m,\alpha'_m\}_1^M}\sum_{i=1}^n L\Biggl(y^{(i)},\sum_{m=1}^M\beta'_mh(\mathbf{x}^{(i)};\alpha'_m)\Biggl)$$

-In this situations where is infeasible we can try a 'greedy-stagewise' approach for $m=1,2,3,...,M$
+In these situations where is infeasible we can try a 'greedy-stagewise' approach for $m=1,2,3,...,M$

 $$(\beta_m,\alpha_m) = {\arg\min}_{\beta,\alpha}\sum_{i=1}^n L\Biggl(y^{(i)},F_{m-1}\mathbf{x}^{(i)} + \beta h(\mathbf{x}^{(i)};\alpha)\Biggl)$$

-And then we can use a vectorized notation and make similar to the gradient descent formula.
+Then we can use a vectorized notation and make it similar to the gradient descent formula.
 The learning rate, $\eta$ shrinks the influence of the new learner.

 $$F_m(\mathbf{X}) = F_{m-1}(\mathbf{X}) + \eta \Delta_m(X)$$